bostontrader/crypto-docker/README.md

 $ cd crypto-docker
 ```

-2. This directory contains several subdirectories, one for each supported coin, nested inside /Legacy or /Xtreme.
+2. This directory contains several subdirectories, one for each supported coin, nested inside /Legacy, /Xtreme, or /2020.
 Inside each directory is one or more Dockerfiles as well as any associated relevant documentation or extras.
 Choose a particular coin of interest and RTFM.

 3. For each particular coin of interest you should create a data directory on the host system.
-Said data directory will get attached to the running container at runtime.
+Said data directory will get attached to the running container at runtime via Docker's volume mounting scheme.

-4. WARNING!
+WARNING!
 Be aware that you may or may not need to use sudo with the docker commands, depending the nature of your particular installation.
 These instructions assume no sudo.

+# Fun with Firewalls

+The interaction between running docker containers and the host's network is complicated.
+Please see this [interesting article](https://www.lullabot.com/articles/convincing-docker-and-iptables-play-nicely) about this issue.
+If you do things his way you can lock down your host system to you heart's delight, but the running container still has full access to the network.
+You can further tighten the screws for the container if you wish or dare.

 # Example 1.
 XJO-Joulecoin, QT 5